Thomblin/convert_string/README.md

  # Credit

- Huge parts of this library are taken from <https://github.com/JoelCourtney/check_key
+ Huge parts of this library are taken from <https://github.com/JoelCourtney/check_keyword>

- License: MIT OR Apache-2.0
+ License: Apache-2.0

  # Source